-Denmark launched yesterday the world's first installation to remove carbon dioxide from fumes escaping from a coal-fired power plant.
+Yesterday in Denmark the launch of the first installation in the world to eliminate carbon dioxide from the fumes escaping from a coal-fired power station was launched.
 Perhaps a significant advance in the fight against greenhouse gases.

-It happened on March 15, in Denmark, precisely on the site of the Esbjerg power plant.
-The event is important because it suggests a solution to help significantly reduce the greenhouse gas emissions that cause global warming.
-Inaugurated yesterday, Castor, an industrial pilot known as “CO2 capture”, conducted under the aegis of the IFP (French Petroleum Institute) and the European Commission, is quite simply the first installation making it possible to capture carbon dioxide from even the fumes from a thermal power plant to store it in the basement.
+It happened on March 15, in Denmark, precisely at the site of the Esbjerg power plant.
+The event is important because it suggests a solution to help significantly reduce greenhouse gas emissions that cause global warming.
+Inaugurated yesterday, Castor, an industrial pilot known as “CO2 capture”, carried out under the aegis of the IFP (French Petroleum Institute) and the European Commission, is quite simply the first installation to capture carbon dioxide at even the fumes from a thermal power plant to store it in the basement.

 Objective: to bury 10% of CO2 produced in Europe